 Monday, Jan.
 21 – Tuesday, Jan.
 22, 2019 – El Dorado & Camden

 Few people realize that south Arkansas is such a hub for global aerospace, defense and advanced technological and chemical companies with worldwide interests.
 But as a part of Class XII you will experience them all.
 With nationally ranked companies a plenty there is no shortage to the eye opening education you will receive.
 South Arkansas has seen a rapid expansion of industrial development, advances in weaponry and the distribution of natural resources.
 The issues surrounding the utilization of these important areas come to life with behind the scenes tours of companies that keep our military equipped with the best in tactical equipment and provide innovative ideas and products.
 Those areas combined with a look into the thriving Industrial Park areas, this session will surely open your mind to the wonders that are created in this part of the state.

-The deployment of Arkansas’s education system has a storied history and is to this day our State’s a standard-bearer for local control.
-Facilitated by administrators and respected leaders from across the gamut of Arkansas’s education system, the class will be immersed in one of our state’s greatest responsibilities and challenges.
-This session will also take a look at the Infrastructure of our state with a chance to assume the role of Highway Commissioner as you prioritize funding to repair and / or replace Arkansas’ Highways.
-The economic development in this area of the state is ever changing so Class XII will get the chance to take a glimpse of the some of the most popular sources of economic development in this region.
+This session will take a look at the Infrastructure of our state with a chance to assume the role of the Highway Commissioner as you prioritize funding to repair and replace Arkansas’ Highways.
+The economic development in this area of the state is ever changing so Class XIII will get the chance to take a glimpse of some of the most popular sources of this region.

 Session VII: Tourism, History & Revitalization –